filipsnastins/tomodachi-testcontainers/docs/draft/patterns-and-examples.md

 # End-to-end and integration testing approaches, patterns and examples

-A collection of recipes for testing applications with testcontainers.

 - Running tests in parallel/isolation.
 Do not restart tomodachi container between tests, but control isolation with the application means (multitenancy);
   <https://softwaregarden.dev/en/posts/testcontainers/parallel-start-with-prepulling/>